Nationals vs. Dodgers Player Props Betting Odds

 Freeman Stats

-- Freeman has 74 hits with 23 doubles, a triple, nine home runs, 27 walks and 34 RBI.
-He's also stolen six bases.
+- Freeman has collected 78 hits with 23 doubles, a triple, 10 home runs and 27 walks.
+He has driven in 35 runs with six stolen bases.

-- Freeman has hit safely in 18 straight games.
-In his last 10 outings he is hitting .425 with nine doubles, a home run, five walks and seven RBI.
+- Freeman hopes to build on a 19-game hitting streak in this matchup.
+In his last 10 games he is hitting .463 with seven doubles, two home runs, five walks and eight RBI.

 Freeman Recent Games